meribold/meribold.org/virtual-environments-9487.md

     3.6 (only 3 minor versions after its introduction).
 Both venv and pyvenv were added to Python in version 3.3.

-In it simplest form, venv is used to create a virtual environment like so:
+In its simplest form, venv is used to create a virtual environment like so:

 ```bash
 $ python3 -m venv virtual_env